jerod-estapa/algo_course/README.md

-# Python Algorithms Course
+# Problem Solving with Algorithms and Data Structures
-This is a repo for a Python algorithms course I am doing on Runestone (www.interactivepython.org).
+This is a repo for a Python algorithms course on Runestone (www.interactivepython.org).